TheMetaGuy/Type-Analyser/readme.md

 - has zero-dependency and is lightweight, at just 15KB unminified and 3KB minified.

-- has been extensively tested across different browsers and runtime environments ( see test section below )
+- has been extensively tested across different browsers and runtime environments ( see *development* section below )

 <br>